-For each item you wish to offer, set a name, total quantity available, maximum redemptions per user, cost, delivery method, and display order.
+For each item you wish to offer, set a name, total quantity available, maximum redemptions per user, cost, delivery method, display order, and availability dates.

 If an item’s quantity available reaches zero it will display to users as Sold Out until you add more.

 Once an item has been redeemed once certain settings for that item can not be changed.

 Items can be archived to hide them from users and prevent future redemptions.
 New items can be created at any time during the program.

 Self-managed delivery: The user is shown a basic confirmation method.
 Program managers can then track, approve, and deny redemptions from the program report.

 Simple URL delivery: Specify a URL that should be displayed to users upon redemption.
 Often useful for sharing downloadable content.

 Digital Inventory items: Any items that have been configured in your platform’s Digital Inventory system and available to you can be associated with a point program item.
 Digital Inventory workflows can include additional forms, distribution of unique redemption codes, customized PDF content, and more.